substrate-developer-hub/substrate-contracts-workshop/1/incrementing-my-value.md

 Note that there other ways to interact with `Option` variables.
 You can find more information in the Rust language docs here: https://doc.rust-lang.org/std/option/enum.Option.html

 ink!
-HashMaps getters return an Option<> that we can use to identify if there is an existing value on our storage.
+HashMaps getters return an `Option<T>` that we can use to identify if there is an existing value on our storage.

 ```rust
 let caller = self.env().caller();